Pumping 9 to 5

 35. Cate Colburn-Smith and Andrea Serrette, The Milk Memos: How Real Moms Learned to Mix Business with Babies—and How You Can Too (New York: Tarcher/Penguin Books, 2007), 17-19.

 This article was first published in Mothering magazine, (May/June 2008).
-This version is has been updated by Jake Marcus since original publication. (c) Jake Aryeh Marcus 2013.
+This version is has been updated by Jake Marcus since original publication. (c) Jake Marcus.
 When in doubt go to the individual state page on this site for the current wording of state and federal law.

-This article is dedicated to the late Chris Mulford, without whose kindness, assistance and wisdom, it would have been a poor shadow it itself.
+This article is dedicated to the late Chris Mulford, without whose kindness, assistance and wisdom, the piece would have been a poor shadow of itself.
+She is sorely missed.